 We went to see Eilean Donan Castle for one of our excursions.
 The castle is imposing on the banks as you approach it, and it is easy to see why it features in so many photos.
-Sitting where the sea lochs meet (Loch Duich, Loch Long and Loch Alsh), the castle looks absolutely amazing.
+Sitting where the sea lochs meet (Loch Duich, Loch Long and Loch Alsh), the castle looks amazing.
 Looking around the castle was great fun.
 It was disappointing that cameras are not allowed in many parts of the inside of the castle though.
 For such a well-regarded tourist attraction, I thought this was quite surprising.
-Trying to get photos in the courtyard allowed for very little creatively.
+Trying to get photos in the courtyard allowed for little creatively.
 I guess this was because of the peak time, meaning that the castle was quite busy.
-It was OK for family snap shots though, and the selfie brigade :) .
+It was OK for family snap shots though, and the selfie brigade :).

 Landscape photography in Scotland

-Scotland’s mountains are an attraction for photographer’s around the world, and for good reason.
+Scotland’s mountains are an attraction for photographers around the world, and for good reason.
 As a landscape photographer myself I was in heaven there.
 Wandering around the lochs and mountains is surreal.
-I managed to fit in quite a bit of photography around the other holiday activities, and it wasn’t enough to even scratch the surface.
+I managed to fit in quite a bit of photography around the other holiday activities, and it was not enough to even scratch the surface.
 I shot several lochs and mountain views, along with visiting places such as the iconic Glencoe.
 I love the Scottish scenery so much, that I plan to retire there with my camera as soon as I am able!
-If you can visit Scotland as a photography enthusiast you really should!
+If you can visit Scotland as a photography enthusiast, you really should!
 It is no wonder that the photographic tours that head to Scotland in droves are so popular.

 Scotland is a stunning place.
-Although some parts are busy during the peak times, it is really easy to be on your own in the middle of nowhere in no time.
+Although some parts are busy during the peak times, it is easy to be on your own in the middle of nowhere in no time.
 I really recommend that you try it for yourself!